mitin20/CURSOR_PROJECTS/README.md

 Welcome to Cursor.
 Here are the basics:

 * Highlight code.
 Hit Cmd+K to prompt an edit.
 * Try typing code.
 Cursor will suggest autocompletes and entire diffs.
+Hit Tab to accept.
 * Open chat by clicking the right-bar button (on the top-right).
   - Highlight code and hit Cmd+Shift+L to focus the AI on particular pieces of code
   - Use @ to import files or documentation